...

 What Does Cocaine Do to the Body?

 However, cocaine also affects other systems.
 For example, it impacts the cardiovascular system by narrowing blood vessels, raising blood pressure, and increasing heart rate.
-These effects put immense strain on your cardiovascular system, potentially leading to heart attack or stroke.
+These effects put immense strain on your cardiovascular system, potentially leading to a heart attack or stroke.
 Symptoms may include chest pain, irregular heartbeat, and even cardiac arrest.

 Long-term cocaine use can cause serious health problems, including permanent damage to your heart, brain, and other vital organs.
 It may also lead to cognitive impairments, such as memory loss and difficulty concentrating.
 Cocaine’s effects on your mental health can be devastating, often intensifying anxiety, paranoia, and irritability.
 In certain cases, it can cause hallucinations and delusions or worsen pre-existing mental health conditions.
 Additionally, cocaine suppresses appetite, which can result in malnutrition and related health complications.